- Personal Finance»

 - Complaints -.
 Check with the BBB (Better Business Bureau) and your states Attorneys General office.
 This is where people file complaints about products, services, scams and fraud.
 You will also know how long they have been in business and if they are being investigated.
 This should not be your decision maker, they can still be ripping people off and have not had a complaint yet!
 Or doing it in such a way that it is deemed legal.

 - Who can do the job - Can the job be done by anyone, or by no one?
 Why are they hiring people to do that?
-Odds are you could end up being an unknowing participant in money laundering, trafficking, identity theft or a slough of other illegal schemes.
-If it seems to good to be true that they are offering to pay someone for something anyone can do, it probably is.
+Odds are you could end up being an unknowing participant in money laundering, trafficking, identity theft or a slew of other illegal schemes.
+If it seems too good to be true that they are offering to pay someone for something anyone can do, it probably is.
 You may even end up with a paycheck, but it is not worth having a SWAT team kicking in your door!

 Always keep in mind how and who will be paying you, and when you will get the first paycheck, what do you get for your investment.
-I still say the only investment you should ever have to pay for is with direct sales like Avon, Pampered Chef and Jewelry in a candle (there are way to many to list).
-Even with direct sales you can be ripped off, always do your research on these companies as well!
+I still say the only investment you should ever have to pay for is with direct sales like Avon, Pampered Chef and Jewelry in a candle (there are way too many to list).
+Even with direct sales you can be ripped off, always do your research on these companies as well.

 What did you learn?